Modifying PyUltraLight to model scalar dark matter with self-interactions: Introduction

-Although these issues could be explained through the inclusion of baryonic processes, another possible solution is that a different dark matter model than WIMPs is needed.
-Axion-like particles (ALPs), which are motivated by open problems in QCD and also can come from string theory compactifications, are one such alternative dark matter candidate~\cite{Schwabe2016,Buckley2018,Arvanitaki2010,Cicoli2013}.
-This class of scalar dark matter particles has its roots in the QCD axion, which is a consequence of the Peccei-Quinn mechanism that was developed to solve the CP problem in QCD.
+Another possible solution is that an alternative to the CDM paradigm is needed.
+Axionlike particles (ALPs), which are motivated by open problems in QCD and also can come from string theory compactifications, are one such dark matter candidate~\cite{Schwabe2016,Buckley2018,Arvanitaki2010,Cicoli2013}.
+This class of scalar dark matter particles has its roots in the QCD axion, which is a consequence of the Peccei-Quinn mechanism that was developed to solve the \textit{CP} problem in QCD.
 The axion arises in this model through spontaneous symmetry breaking as a psuedo-Nambu-Goldstone boson~\cite{Peccei1977}.
-The QCD axion potential is given by:
+The QCD axion potential is given by

-where $f_a$ is the CP symmetry breaking scale and $\Lambda \approx 0.1 \mathrm{GeV}$~\cite{Guth2015}.
-Axion dark matter models can give close to the expected dark matter abundance we see in the universe~\cite{Dine1983,Preskill1983,Abbott1983,Kim2010}.
+where $f_a$ is the Peccei-Quinn symmetry breaking scale and $\Lambda \approx 0.1~\mathrm{GeV}$~\cite{Guth2015}.
+Axion dark matter models can give the expected dark matter abundance we see in the Universe~\cite{Dine1983,Preskill1983,Abbott1983,Kim2010}.
 From~\cite{Guth2015}, the abundance of QCD axion dark matter is given by:

+In the literature, the QCD axion is typically theorized to be more massive than the ALPs that are motivated by string compactifications because the QCD $f_a$ cannot be trans-Planckian.
+From~\cite{DiLuzio2020} the QCD axion mass is given by:

+It is important to note that this relation only applies to the QCD axion and not necessarily to ALPs.
+The mass of the QCD axion has a range of values but is estimated to be between $10 - 10^3~\mu \mathrm{eV}$~\cite{Alesini2019}.
+The lower limit is set because the QCD $f_a$ cannot be trans-Planckian.
+This is because the shift symmetry for the axion would be unbroken if the decay constant were above the Planck scale~\cite{Rudelius2015}.